extraordy/rh-sso-docs/InstallConfig.md

 Among the disabled properties there is one useful for debugging but very verbose and discouraged in production: **showSql**, to enable the logging of all SQL commands in console.

+The above example is useful to understand how SPI work.
+Providers are modeled on top of specific Keycloak interfaces, especially the **Provider** and **ProviderFactory** interfaces.
+Provider interfaces extend those two core interfaces and are implemented in core classes which define the methods logic.

+The [Implementing Custom Providers](CustomSPI.md) guide offers in-depth analisys of SPI implementation.

 Providers can be easily enabled and disabled by changing the **enabled** key.